 Lazy lists use reiterable under the hood to enable them to be iterated over multiple times.
+Lazy lists will even continue to be reiterable when combined with lazy chaining.

 Lazy lists, where sequences are only evaluated when their contents are requested, are a mainstay of functional programming, allowing for dynamic evaluation of the list's contents.